codacy-badger/sparkling-reviews/README.md

 ### Execution

-1. Memory requirement - If your data is of size `x`, then the memory allocated to the application should be `3.5 * x`.
+1. Memory requirement - Considering the [spark default configuration](https://people.apache.org/~pwendell/spark-nightly/spark-master-docs/latest/configuration.html)
-This calculation is done on basis of the [spark default configuration](https://people.apache.org/~pwendell/spark-nightly/spark-master-docs/latest/configuration.html) for `spark.memory.fraction` and `spark.memory.storageFraction`.
-Hence if the data size is 4500 MB, then main memory (Combined / Virtual memory - while executing on distributed systems) allocation to the application should be 15750 MB = 15.75 GB.
+for `spark.memory.fraction` and `spark.memory.storageFraction`.
+Calculate the requirements of your system, keeping in mind, multiple very big group bys and joins, which requires huge dataset with various aggregations to be loaded into the memory for processing.
 2. Pick up the jar file `sparkling-reviews-0.1.jar`, and place it in the favourable location (from where you can execute `apache spark` commands).
 3. Spark command structure to execute the application:-